jameshegarty/rigel/README.md

 SystolicDataflow
 -----------

+SystolicDataflows are similar to ports in Verilog - they are an externally-visible interface of functionality that can be wired to.

     systolic.lambda( name : String, inputParameter : SystolicIR, [output : SystolicAST], [outputName : String], [pipelines : SystolicAST[]], [valid : SystolicAST], [CE : SystolicAST] ) : SystolicDataflow

-Define a Systolic Function (i.e. dataflow that drives a port).
+Define a Systolic Dataflow (i.e. a SystolicIR pipeline that drives an external port)
-* `name`: Name of the function (port).
-Used when calling the function.
+* `name`: Name of the dataflow.
+Used when wiring inputs the dataflow.
-* `inputParameter`: formal parameter for the function.
+* `inputParameter`: formal parameter for the dataflow.
 Must be a SystolicIR returned by `systolic.parameter()` or `systolic.null()`
-* `output`: output of the function (optional)
+* `output`: output of the dataflow (optional)
 * `outputName`: name of the output port (when lowered to Verilog)
-* `pipelines`: List of other pipelines that execute when this function executes.
-These pipelines do not return a value (typically the store values internally to registers, etc)
+* `pipelines`: List of other pipelines that execute when this dataflow executes.
+These pipelines do not return a value (typically they store values internally to registers, etc)
 * `valid`: SystolicIR Parameter (of type bool) to drive the valid bit.
 Optional - if not given, a valid bit is automatically created.
-This is only necessary if you need explicit access to the valid bit for some reason.
+This is only necessary if you need to explicitly access the valid bit for some reason.
 * `CE`: SystolicAST Parameter (of type bool) to drive the clock enable.
 Optional - if not given, function has no clock enable.

 SystolicInstance
 ------------

+`SystolicInstance`s represent a concrete instantiation of a `SystolicModule`.
+You can then wire SystolicIR values as inputs to the dataflows on the instance.

-    SystolicInstance:anyFnName( input : SystolicAST ) : SystolicAST
+    SystolicInstance:anyDataflowName( input : SystolicIR ) : SystolicIR
-Return a SystolicAST representing the value of applying any function (`anyFnName`) of an instantiated module on `input`.
+Return a SystolicIR node representing the value of applying any dataflow (`anyDataflowName`) of an instantiated module on the SystolicIR value `input`.

 SystolicModule
 ------------

+All SystolicModules share some common functionality:

 `SystolicModule:toVerilog() : String`

 Return the definition of this Systolic Module as a string of Verilog.
 Lowering to Verilog is relatively straightforward.
 The systolic module gets turned into a Verilog module.
 All dataflow inputs and outputs appear as input and output ports on the Verilog module.
 Port names are set by the dataflow input/output parameter names (which are explicitly passed by the user when the dataflow is constructed).
 All types get packed into bitfields with the same layout as the type in Terra.

 `SystolicModule:instantiate( name : String, [coherent : bool], [arbitrate : bool] ) : SystolicInstance`

-Generate a `SystolicInstance` instance of this module.
+Generate a `SystolicInstance` instance of this module. `name` is a string id for this instance.

 Systolic contains a number of built-in primitive modules:

 ### User Defined Module ###
-    systolic.module.new( name : String, functions : SystolicFunction[], instances : SystolicInstance[], [onlyWire : bool], [coherentDefault : bool], [verilogParameters : ], [verilog : String], [verilogDelays : Uint[String]] ) : SystolicModule
+    systolic.module.new( name : String, dataflows : SystolicDataflow[], instances : SystolicInstance[], [onlyWire : bool], [coherentDefault : bool], [verilogParameters : ], [verilog : String], [verilogDelays : Uint[String]] ) : SystolicModule

 Define a new Systolic module.
 * `name`: Name of the new module (used when lowering to Verilog)
-* `functions`: list of all functions to pack into this module.
+* `dataflows`: list of all dataflows to pack into this module.
 * `instances`: list of all module instances to be contained in this module.
 * `onlyWire`: If true, do not apply pipelining.
 Module is lowered directly to Verilog.
-This then serves simply as a higher-level interface to generating Verilog. (optional)
+Systolic then serves simply as a higher-level interface to generating Verilog. (optional)
 * `coherentDefault`: (optional)
 * `verilogParameters`: (optional)
-* `verilog`: provide a string of Verilog to stand in for this module (i.e. don't generate Verilog, just return this string). (optional)
+* `verilog`: provide a string of Verilog to stand in for this module (i.e. don't use Systolic to generate Verilog, just return this string). (optional)
-* `verilogDelays`: If a Verilog string is provided, this allows you to pass pipelining delays for each port on the module.
-This is a map from function name to delay. (optional)
+* `verilogDelays`: If a Verilog string is provided, this allows you to pass pipelining delays for each dataflow on the module.
+This is a map from dataflow names to delay. (optional)

 ### Register ###
     systolic.module.reg( type : Type, hasCE : Bool, [initial : LuaValue], [hasValid : Bool] ) : SystolicModule